sinatra/sinatra/README.md

   when `raise_errors` is `false`, described above.
 * When any other error is raised, the second handler is *not* invoked, and the error is raised outside of the application.
+  * If the environment is `production`, the HTTP response body will contain a generic error message, e.g. `"An unhandled lowlevel error occurred.
+The application logs may have details."`
+  * If the environment is not `production`, the HTTP response body will contain the verbose error backtrace.
+  * Regardless of environment, if `show_exceptions` is set to `:after_handler`, the HTTP response body will contain the verbose error backtrace.

 In the `test` environment, `raise_errors` is set to `true` by default.
 This means that in order to write a test for a catch-all error handler,